COVID-19: Masking policy, vaccinations, testing and general information. Learn more

-Healthcare providers in our spine and pain program diagnose and treat conditions including spinal stenosis, instability, nerve root entrapment, fractures, osteoarthritis, tumors, radiculopathy, disc herniation, spondylosis, spondylolisthesis, scoliosis, myelopathy, facet arthropathy and sacroiliac joint disorders.
+Healthcare providers in our spine program are members of the Spine Center and diagnose and treat conditions including spinal stenosis, instability, nerve root entrapment, fractures, osteoarthritis, tumors, radiculopathy, disc herniation, spondylosis, spondylolisthesis, scoliosis, myelopathy, facet arthropathy and sacroiliac joint disorders.

 An Interdisciplinary Team

-After conducting a thorough examination that may include high-resolution magnetic resonance imaging and diagnostic injections to localize the pain source, our PM&R physicians, nurses, physical therapists, interventional spine specialists, psychologists and vocational counselors create a comprehensive treatment plan to alleviate discomfort and improve function.
-Other members of the team include orthopaedic and neurological surgeons who are available for surgical consultations.
+After conducting a thorough examination that may include high-resolution magnetic resonance imaging and diagnostic injections to localize the pain source, our physicians, nurses, physical therapists, spine specialists, psychologists and vocational counselors create a comprehensive treatment plan to alleviate discomfort and improve function.
+Other members of the team include physician specializing in Pain Medicine, PM&R as well as Orthopedic and Neurological surgeons.

 Approaches to Care

-In addition to physical and occupational therapy and the judicious use of medications, treatment may include interventional injections under ﬂuoroscopic guidance.
+In addition to physical and occupational therapy and the judicious use of medications, treatment may include interventional injections under imaging guidance, such as fluoroscopy.
 These can include sacroiliac joints, facet joints and epidural injections of anti-inﬂammatory steroids or analgesics.

 Radiofrequency ablation may be suitable for some patients with chronic pain.
-Similarly, implantation of a spinal cord stimulator offers relief for many patients.
-Other treatment options include intrathecal pain pump, intravenous infusion therapy, intradiscal electrothermal therapy and nucleoplasty.
+Similarly, spinal cord and peripheral nerve stimulators offers relief for many patients.
+Other treatment options include intrathecal pain pump, spinal spacers and other minimally invasive interventions.